 Hammer the shell, media blasted, vibrated, water jetted, or chemically dissolved (often with liquid nitrogen).
 Remove and Recycle the sprue.
-And then clean the casting to eliminate any traces of the casting process, which is commonly done by grinding.
+And then clean the casting to eliminate any traces of the casting process, commonly done by grinding.

 Step Ten: Finishing

 Subject the finished casting to finishing after it has been ground.
 It eliminates the impurities and negatives using hand-tooling and welding, which is a step beyond grinding.
-If the item requires extra straightening, it uses hydraulic straightening presses to bring the product by its tolerances.
+If the item requires extra straightening, it use hydraulic straightening presses to bring the product by its tolerances.